miragejs/ember-cli-mirage/docs/v0.3.x/serializers.md

 - `always` will always serialize the ids of all relationships for the model or collection in the response
 - `never` will never serialize the ids of relationships for the model or collection in the response

+*Note: This is not available yet for the JSONAPISerializer.*

 ---